mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/iwconfig.md

 - Show the parameters and statistics of the specified interface `iwconfig {{interface}}`

-- Set the ESSID (network name) of the specified interface (e.g., eth0 or wlp2s0) `iwconfig {{interface}} {{new_network_name}}`
+- Set the ESSID (network name) of the specified interface (e.g. eth0 or wlp2s0) `iwconfig {{interface}} {{new_network_name}}`

 - Set the operating mode of the specified interface